 When registering a Miro profile, you may either create a new team or join a team where you have been invited or provisioned.

-If you submit a corporate email address when creating an account, you might find out your company already has an account in Miro which is set to be discoverable for users with your domain.
+If you submit a corporate email address when registering, you might find out your company already has a team in Miro which is set to be discoverable for users with your domain.
 In this case, you can see the options to Request a license, Join a team or Create a new team to start whiteboarding.

-Creating a new account as a corporate user
+Creating a new profile as a corporate user

 By choosing the Request license option, you will send the request to the Admins of the team.
 As it might take some time for the Team Admin to process your request, Miro will suggest you create your own free team to start working right away.